 But, believe it or not, some people (actually a lot of people) DO have that mentality and will spend money to join whatever it is and never even log in or do the training or do the work.

-Then they quit a month later declaring it didn’t work, when they actually did no work at all.
+Then they quit a month later declaring it didn’t work, when they didn’t do any work at all.

 I know that probably sounds nuts or like an exaggeration, but I see this all the time.

-A friend of mine who has been an affiliate marketer for over 20 years has actually seen people spend 5k for some “guru’s” private coaching program and then never even schedule their coaching and then complain that it didn’t work and they made no money online and that they were ripped off.
+A friend of mine who has been an affiliate marketer for over 20 years has seen people spend thousands on private coaching programs and then never even schedule their coaching and then complain that it didn’t work and that they made no money online and were ripped off.

 Well, maybe that coaching was good or maybe it was bad, but these people never even bothered to get what they paid for to even find out if it was good or bad.